-CLOSED: Sunken City is a 2.1 mile moderately trafficked out and back trail located near San Pedro, CA and is good for all skill levels.
+Sunken City [CLOSED] is a 0.5 mile moderately trafficked out and back trail located near San Pedro, CA that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.

 Sunken City is closed to the public; there is a perimeter fence and no trespassing signs posted.